 - Stephen V. Stehman; firstname.lastname@example.org

-statistics, environmental sampling, map accuracy assessment, inventory
+environmental sampling, map accuracy assessment, land-cover monitoring; applied statistics

 - John C. Stella; email@example.com

 riparian and stream ecology, restoration ecology, watershed management, ecological modeling, tree-ring science, river restoration, arid-land and Mediterranean ecosystems

 - Philippe G. Vidon; firstname.lastname@example.org

 Geography/Environmental Science, Surface and Subsurface Hydrology, Water Quality, Riparian Zone/Watershed Biogeochemistry and Hydrology, Agriculture, Best Management Practices, Nitrogen, Phosphorus, Mercury, Carbon Cycling, Greenhouse Gases (N2O, CO2, CH4).

 forest resource and environmental economics, ecosystem services, policy, quantitative silviculture, forest management and operations, operations research, simulation

 forest biometrics, growth and yield modeling, spatial statistics and modeling, quantitative silviculture

 310A Bray Hall, One Forestry Drive